echoboomer/terraform-buildkite-plugin/README.md

 If using a custom Docker image to run `terraform`, set it here.
 This should only be the `repo/image` string.
 Set the tag in `version`.
 Defaults to `hashicorp/terraform`.

-### `init_config` (Required, string)
+### `init_config` (Required, array of strings)

-A string specifying flags to pass to `terraform init`.
+An array of separate strings specifying flags to pass to `terraform init`.
 This is required.
-This is parsed as an array and then passed into the `init` command to properly pass spaces, quotes, etc.
+Each argument should be quoted and passed in as a separate item.

 ### `no_validate` (Not Required, boolean)